AVSLab/basilisk/docs/source/Install/installOnMacOS.rst

         $ xcode-select --install

 #.
-Get the `CMake <http://cmake.org>`__ application to be able to create the Xcode IDE file

-   -  You will need the command line version of ``cmake`` as well.
-To see if you have it already installed, type ``which cmake`` into the terminal and you should an output like
-      ``/usr/local/bin/cmake``.
-If you get no response, then you need to install ``cmake``.
-Here are two options:

-      1. The CMake.app contains instruction on how to install the command line version inside the Tools menu.
-      2. As an alternate approach, you can also install using homebrew as described below

-#.
 (Optional) Get the `SourceTree <http://sourcetreeapp.com>`__
    application to be able to pull and manage a copy of Basilisk
 #.
 (Optional) Get the `PyCharm <https://www.jetbrains.com/pycharm/>`__